 - Add the hot syrup to the fluffy meringue slowly from the side of a bowl as you continue whipping it at high speed.

-- Continue whipping at high speed while the bowl feels hot.
+- Continue whipping it at high speed while the bowl feels hot.
 Turn it down to medium speed when it feels warm and medium-low speed when it's gently warm.
-Stop it when it does not feel anything.
+Stop it when it cools down to room temperature.

-Now, let me share detailed tips on each step, which are crucial for making Italian buttercream successfully.
+Now, let's go through the tips on each step, which are crucial for making Italian buttercream successfully.

 Preparation

-- Use soft buttercream.
-Leave your butter at room temperature ahead to make it soft.
+- Use soft butter.
+The temperature of the butter is very important to let all the ingredients blend beautifully.
+Leave the butter at room temperature ahead to make it soft.

 - Ensure the sugar is completely wet before you heat the pot.
-It's essential so that the sugar is not crystallized later.
-If you see any sugar attached to the side, wash it off with a brush.
-(You can also cover a pot with a lid as it's heated for the same effect.)
+It's essential to prevent the sugar from crystallizing while heating it.
+Wash it off with a pastry brush when you see any sugar attached to the sides.
+(You can also cover a pot with a lid while heating it for the same effect instead of applying the water.)

 Italian Meringue

-- Add the syrup to the meringue slowly and let the syrup slide down from the bowl.
+- Add the sugar syrup to the meringue slowly, letting it slide down from the side of a bowl.
 That way, it gets picked up by a whisk more easily.
-When you add syrup on top of a whisk, for example, it can scatter to the side of the bowl, or if you add a lot of it at once, it can stick to the bottom of your bowl.
+When you add syrup on top of a whisk, for example, it can scatter to the side of the bowl.
+Or if you add a lot of it at once, it can sink to the bottom of your bowl.

 - Continue whipping at high speed initially to make the very fluffy Italian meringue.
-At this point, the ball is very hot.
+At this point, the bowl feels very hot.

-- And stop whipping when it doesn't feel anything.
+- Stop whipping it when it cools down to room temperature.
 It'll slowly lose the volume if you continue whipping after it's cooled down.

 Buttercream

-- Add butter immediately and start mixing while the condition of the meringue is the best.
+- Add soft butter immediately and start mixing it while the condition of the meringue is the best.

 - Clean the bowl, whisk, and a spatula at least a few times on the way to make an even buttercream.